tr-igem/esmuflily/docs/internals-metadata.md

 A tree with data for Esmuflily additional to the metadata.
 See "internals.md".

-It is either stored in a font-specific file "types-FNAME.scm" that will be included into a newly created metadata table, or it is added manually to an already existing cache file.
+The types table in a font-specific file "types-FNAME.scm" or in "types-template.scm" will be included into a newly created metadata table.